pephumin/pebinary.com/_posts/2016-07-14-slideshow-added.md

 Currently this section only uses one size of the picture which is 1280x500 pixel. ~~And instead of placing the blur effect directly to the pictures, we currently use `filter` effect by [CSS3] {% include 0-base/ext.html %} to make them look blur.
 However we may consider making all pictures blurred from the original photoshop source for a guarantee of consistency output to all viewers from different type of web browsers.~~

 **We have finally built-in all the pictures in this section as well as other sections with blur effect.
-And the effect itself is called `Gaussian Blur` in [Adobe Photoshop].**
+And the effect itself is called _[Gaussian Blur]_ {% include 0-base/ext.html %} in [Adobe Photoshop] {% include 0-base/ext.html %}.**

 <!--more-->